 ■ Learn to say No.

-The last tips in this first part of two, is for you to learn how to say No.
+The last item in our tips and tricks in this first part of two, is for you to learn how to say No.

 Let’s say that you’re working under someone else, from now on you’re going to be open and completely transparent to your peers and bosses.
 This is so you can refuse certain tasks that seem able to take you away from your core priorities, and maybe also tasks that seem obligatory or repetitive.
 Examining the true urgency and importance of the request is a very important step you should not miss.
 Therefore, taking from what we’ve learned so far, you can defer them or try to postpone them.